Thrush in pregnancy: Causes & home treatments

 What is a thrush infection?

 Thrush is a fungal infection caused by an overgrowth of the fungus Candida albicans.
 This yeast is naturally found in various parts of the body, such as the mouth, throat, digestive tract, and vagina.
 When the body’s microbial balance is disrupted, Candida can grow excessively, causing an infection.
 Thrush is more common in pregnant women due to hormonal changes, as increased oestrogen levels heighten the chances of developing it by creating an environment conducive to yeast overgrowth.
-Candida may also thrive after treatment with antibiotics, or in women with elevated blood sugar levels, particularly those with diabetes as these can disrupt the body’s natural microbial balance, increasing susceptibility to thrushAlso read: How to avoid gestational diabetes?
-Steps for healthy pregnancy
+Candida may also thrive after treatment with antibiotics or in women with elevated blood sugar levels, particularly those with diabetes, as these can disrupt the body’s natural microbial balance and increase susceptibility to thrush.

 What does thrush look like?